 This is about me personally.
 I’ve gone my whole life being a ‘night owl’ and someone who doesn’t need a lot of sleep.
 ‘Just give me four to five hours’ I would say, as my passion and drive seemed to be enough to work through chronic tiredness.

 I only started to piece this together in 2017, but now sleep is a non-negotiable.
 When I mess with 7-8h of good quality sleep, I am now so acutely aware of the impact.
 Energy is on the floor.
 My cravings for crappy food increase.
 I have a lack of enthusiasm and belief, I get irritable quickly.
-My dry skin issues reappear on my face and scalp.
-My gym performance nose dives and I always feel fatigued and under-recovered.
+Previous dry skin issues reappear on my face and scalp.
+Gym performance nose dives and I always feel fatigued and under-recovered.
 My creative flair is zapped.

 It’s like night and day, and only recently have I been able to experience what being rested and rejuvenated feels like – for all my life prior I was successful, but with only 50% of my resources!

-Top 10 Hacks – Helping Set The Stage For Good Sleep
+Top 10 Tips – Helping Set The Stage For Good Sleep

 There are many things you can do, but first you must have the personal motivation to get better sleep.
 Whether it’s a health scare, trying to move away from problems you see manifesting, or the enthusiasm of being able to show up in life to a whole new, more vital level.
 What’s your Why?